-Clearly, income is only one dimension of economic inequality, and a focus on that aspect relegates other important determinants like wealth, whose distribution is arguably less equal, to second rank.
-However, labor income is still the most important source of income for the vast majority of people.
-Even among those in the top 10-1 percent of the distribution, earnings from work account for shares of 70-85 percent (OECD 2014), making it one of the most important components of economic inequality.
-Moreover, asset inequality and income inequality are closely associated across countries (Goñi, López and Servén 2008).
+&lt;sup>21 Clearly, income is only one dimension of economic inequality, and a focus on that aspect relegates other important determinants like wealth, with a significantly less equal distribution, to lower ranks.
+However, labour income is still the most important source of income for the vast majority of people.
+Even among those in the top 10 per cent of the distribution, earnings from work account for shares of 70-85 per cent (OECD 2014), making it one of the most important components of economic inequality.
+Moreover, asset inequality and income inequality are closely associated across countries (Goñi et al. 2008).
 Finally, data on wealth accumulation in developing countries is very patchy, making large-scale analyses on wealth distribution difficult at this point.

-Since other advantages of the Palma over the Gini and other traditional measures of inequality have been analyzed in Cobham and Sumner (2013, several) and Doyle and Stiglitz (2014), here the focus shall lie on the complementary features of related ratios to the Palma rather than comparing them to the Gini again.
+&lt;sup>22 Since other advantages of the Palma over the Gini and other traditional measures of inequality have been analysed in Cobham and Sumner (2013a, 2013b) and Doyle and Stiglitz (2014), here the focus shall lie on the complementary features of related ratios to the Palma rather than comparing them to the Gini again.

-Graph 2: Income Distribution in 116 countries, by population share (2008)
+Figure 2: Income distribution in 116 countries, by population share (2008)